Integral-Einstein hypersurfaces in spheres: Introduction

-In 1969, Lawson \cite{Lawson 1969} gave a classification of minimal Einstein hypersurfaces in unit spheres, i.e., \emph{if $M^n\subset \mathbb{S}^{n+1}$ is Einstein, then either it is totally geodesic or $n =2k$, and it is an open submanifold of } Meanwhile, Ryan \cite{Ryan 1969} classified Einstein hypersurfaces in any space form without the minimal condition.
-Specifically, \emph{if $M^n\subset \mathbb{S}^{n+1}$ $\left(n\geq 3 \right) $ is a closed Einstein hypersurfaces in the unit sphere, then $M^n$ is either a totally umbilical hypersphere, or one of $ S^{k}(\sqrt{\frac{k-1}{n-2}})\times S^{n-k}(\sqrt{\frac{n-k-1}{n-2}})$, $\left( 2 \leq k \leq n-2\right) $ } (see more progresses in \cite{Onti 2017}).
-These Einstein hypersurfaces only consist of isoparametric hypersurfaces with no more than $2$ principal curvatures (except $S^{1}(r)\times S^{n-1}(\sqrt{1-r^2})$, $0<r<1$) in $\mathbb{S}^{n+1}$.
-Recall that isoparametric hypersurfaces in unit spheres are hypersurfaces which have $g\in\{1,2,3,4,6\}$ distinct constant principal curvatures, and the classification problem was studied extensively, since late 1930s initiated by Cartan (for $g\leq3$) till to the year 2020 completed by Miyaoka \cite{Miy13, Miy16} (for $g=6$) and finally by Cecil, Jenson and Chi \cite{CCJ07, Chi11, Chi13, Chi16} (for $g=4$) (see a large number of important contributions in references of the excellent book \cite{CR15} and the elegant survey \cite{Chi19}).
+Meanwhile, Ryan \cite{Ryan 1969} classified Einstein hypersurfaces in all space forms without the minimal condition.
+In particular, \emph{if $M^n\subset \mathbb{S}^{n+1}$ $\left(n\geq 3 \right) $ is a closed Einstein hypersurfaces, then $M^n$ is either a totally umbilical hypersphere, or one of $S^{k}(\sqrt{\frac{k-1}{n-2}})\times S^{n-k}(\sqrt{\frac{n-k-1}{n-2}})$, $\left( 2 \leq k \leq n-2\right) $}.
+These Einstein hypersurfaces only consist of isoparametric hypersurfaces with no more than $2$ principal curvatures (except $S^{1}(r)\times S^{n-1}(t)$, $t=\sqrt{1-r^2}$ and $0<r<1$) in $\mathbb{S}^{n+1}$.
+Recall that isoparametric hypersurfaces in unit spheres are hypersurfaces which have $g\in\{1,2,3,4,6\}$ distinct constant principal curvatures.
+The classification problem was studied extensively, since late 1930s initiated by Cartan (for $g\leq3$) till to the year 2020 completed by Miyaoka \cite{Miy13} (for $g=6$) and finally by Cecil, Jenson and Chi \cite{CCJ07, Chi11, Chi13} (for $g=4$) (see a number of important contributions in references of the excellent book \cite{CR15} and the elegant survey \cite{Chi19}).
 In this paper, by combining the intrinsic and extrinsic geometry we introduce an extension of Einstein hypersurfaces so as to include these fascinating hypersurfaces.

-A Riemannian manifold $(M^n, \mathbf{g})$ $(n\geq3)$ is called Einstein if it satisfies the pointwise intrinsic condition (cf. \cite{Besse 1987}): where $\rm Ric$ is the Ricci curvature tensor and $R$ is the scalar curvature which is constant by Schur's theorem.
-By the famous Nash embedding theorem \cite{John Nash 1954,John Nash 1956}, $(M^n, \mathbf{g})$ is always realizable as a submanifold of a Euclidean space $\mathbb{R}^{N}$.
+A Riemannian manifold $(M^n, \mathbf{g})$ $(n\geq3)$ is called Einstein if it satisfies the pointwise intrinsic condition (cf. \cite{Besse 1987}) where $\rm Ric$ is the Ricci curvature tensor, and $R$ is the scalar curvature which is constant by Schur's theorem.
+By the famous Nash embedding theorem \cite{John Nash 1954}, $(M^n, \mathbf{g})$ is always realizable as a submanifold of a Euclidean space $\mathbb{R}^{N}$.
 To relax the pointwise intrinsic condition of Einstein manifolds, we restrict the extrinsic geometry of the submanifold by taking an integral as follows. \begin{defn} Let $M^n$ $(n\geq3)$ be a compact submanifold in the Euclidean space $\mathbb{R}^{N}$.
 We call $M^n$ an Integral-Einstein (IE) submanifold if for any unit vector $a\in \mathbb{S}^{N-1}$,

 where $a^{\rm T}\in\Gamma(TM)$ denotes the tangent component of the constant vector $a$ along $M^n$. \end{defn} For noncompact submanifolds, one can also define the IE property by requiring the integral equation (\ref{equation integral Einstein manifold}) over any geodesic ball $B_R(p)$ of sufficiently large radius $R$, or over certain exhausting compact domains (which might be useful for those noncompact manifolds as total spaces of vector bundles).